operali/gml-parser/README.md

 a parser for Grovvy DSL like Marked Language

 # What is GML
-GML stand for 'Grovvy DSL like markup language', it has a form like any other markup language, like XML,
+GML stand for 'Grovvy DSL like markup language', it has a form like any other markup language, like XML, but is more general and expressive.

 a sample below